Olaf II of Denmark

 Memorial plate commemorating King Olaf at the site of his death.

-Olaf II of Denmark (December 1370 – 3 August 1387) was King of Denmark as Olaf II (though occasionally referred to as Olaf III) from 1376 and King of Norway as Olav IV from 1380 until his death.
-Olaf was the son of Queen Margaret I of Denmark and King Haakon VI of Norway, and grandson of kings Magnus IV of Sweden and Valdemar IV of Denmark.
+Olaf Hákonsson (December 1370 – 3 August 1387) was King of Denmark as Oluf II (though occasionally referred to as Oluf III) and King of Norway as Olav IV.
+He acceded to the Danish throne in 1376 through his maternal lineage and inherited the Norwegian crown from his father, Haakon VI, in 1380.

 Reign

 When his grandfather Valdemar IV of Denmark died, Olaf was just five years old.
 He was proclaimed king of Denmark by a Danehof in Slagelse the following year.
 His mother, Queen Margaret, was to serve as regent due to his young age.
 His proclamation included the title "true heir of Sweden" added at his mother's insistence since both his father and his paternal grandfather, Magnus IV, had been kings of Sweden until they were forced to abdicate.
 Olaf was hailed as king in Scania, including the towns controlled by the Hanseatic league since the Treaty of Stralsund in 1370.
 Queen Margaret signed a coronation charter on behalf of Olaf, who was too young to rule until he came of age at fifteen.
 In the charter Olaf agreed to meet with the Danehof at least once a year and return properties his grandfather Valdemar IV had confiscated during his reign.

 Olaf became king of Norway on his father's death in 1380.
 Even when Olaf reached his majority in 1385, his mother ruled through him.
 With his ascent to the Norwegian throne, Denmark and Norway were thus united in a personal union ruled from Denmark.
-Denmark and Norway would have the same king, with the exception of short interregna, until Norway's independence from Denmark in 1814, as a result of the Treaty of Kiel.
+Denmark and Norway would have the same king, with the exception of short interregna, until the dissolution of Denmark–Norway and forced union of Norway with Sweden, as a result of the Treaty of Kiel in 1814.